circlefin/verite/packages/docs/docs/tutorials/solidity-verifications.md

 The best way to explore how to interact with a registry contract is to write tests for it.
 While tests are not a 100% direct comparison to using the contract in an app, they are very close and it's relatively easy to extract test code and use it in your app.

 So, to test the contract, create a folder inside the `contracts` folder called `test`.
 Then inside that folder create a file called `RegistryTest.js`.
-Instead of copying code over, we're going to write the code so we can understand all the important functions on the Verification Registry contract.
+Instead of copying code over, we're going to write the code so we can understand all the important functions within the Verification Registry contract.

 In your test file, require the following two libraries: